-No significant shelter issues were reported in MFGD discussions.
+Most displaced community members report renting their homes, while host community members generally report owning their homes.
+Shelter issues reported across both communities were very similar otherwise.
 The most prevalent issue noted by both communities was a lack of consistent electricity and water supply.
-Following those issues, the most common problems with shelter noted were: leaking roofs and presence of rodents or insects for hosts, and privacy concerns and hygienic concerns for displaced households.
+Following those issues, the most common problems with shelter noted were: presence of rodents or insects and leaking roofs for hosts, and presence of rodents or insects and privacy concerns for displaced households.